 Well, the right side has been tarnished pic.twitter.com/IEUNJWd7cr— View from my Office (@viewfrommyoffic) April 26, 2019

 Trump has yet to post a birthday tribute to his wife on social media.
-However, the day before, the president sent out a mass email to supporters asking for one million signatures for his wife’s birthday card.
+However, the day before, the president sent out a mass email asking for one million signatures for his wife’s birthday card.
 (He employed this same technique last year.)

 “I need your help,” read the campaign email on Trump’s behalf.
 “Our FANTASTIC First Lady Melania’s birthday is right around the corner, and I want to do something special for her because she is so special to me.”

 It continued: “We all know that Melania is an INCREDIBLE wife, mother, and First Lady.
 Help me show her how much the American people love her!”

 But the gesture won’t erase his history of birthday blunders.

 Last year, the president said he didn’t get Mrs. Trump a gift because he was too busy.

 The president made the comment when he called in to Fox & Friends to give the first lady a shout out on her birthday.

 “I picked a very, very special day because it’s Melania’s birthday,” Trump said at the time.
 “So I said, ‘Let’s do it on Melania’s birthday.’
 So happy birthday to Melania.”

 Asked what he got his wife for her special day, Trump grew defensive, saying, “Well, I better not get into that because I may get in trouble” before admitting, “Maybe I didn’t get her so much.”